🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Which Assets Are Marked to Market?

 Generally, the types of assets that are marked to market are ones that are bought and sold for cash relatively quickly — otherwise known as marketable securities.
-Assets that can be marked to market include stocks, futures, and mutual funds.
+Assets that can be marked to market include stocks, futures, ETFs, and mutual funds.
 These are assets for which it’s possible to determine a fair market value based on current market conditions.

 When measuring the value of tangible and intangible assets, companies may not use the mark-to-market method.
 In the case of equipment, for example, they may use historical cost accounting which considers the original price paid for an asset and its subsequent depreciation.
-Meanwhile, different valuation methods may be necessary to determine the worth of intellectual property or a company’s brand reputation, which are intangible assets.

 Mark-to-Market Losses